High School Pathways: What Parents of Rising 9th Graders Need to Know

 And suddenly your child who just learned to use Google Sheets decides they’ll code for NASA.

-So kids do what kids do, they pick what sounds familiar or what a friend picked.
 “My friend is doing marketing, and we can make TikToks!” one student told me last year, completely confident in her decision.
 Spoiler: she now wants to study biology.

 A Story from My Classroom